Senno Knife: Biography

 A former assistant to Leiji Matsumoto and Miyako Maki, he became an assistant at the same time as Kaoru Shintani, who also was assistant to Matsumoto.
-Before his commercial debut, he was active as a doujinshi artist, and as of 2020, he still active in the scene.
+Before his commercial debut, he was active as a doujinshi artist, and as of 2023, he still active in the scene.

 He made his debut in a commercial magazine in 1981 with "Yukihime" in the first issue of "Lemon People" (published by Amatoria).
 From the time of his debut to the early years of his career, he worked mainly in adult-oriented manga magazines, and since 1984, he has also written for general magazines, shōnen and shōjo (boys' and girls') magazines.
 His works cover a wide range of genres, including horror, science fiction, fantasy, and manga comicalizations (adaptations of famous fairy tales and novels).

-His wife is the mangaka and illustrator Rutoto Nekoi.
+His wife is the mangaka and illustrator Rutoto Nekoi(a.k.a Nekoi PSYDOLL).
 Most of the jacket illustrations for Psydoll, a post-new wave band in which Nekoi is a vocalist, are drawn by him.